You can find answers to the most commonly asked questions below

 Direct debit: Please contact us on 0333 003 7257 to set up a direct debit facility.
 Please note that this can take up to ten days.
 Once set up, payments will be made automatically on the specified due date.

-Debit or credit card payments: You can make a card payment online.
+Debit card payments: You can make a card payment online or with one of our account officers by calling 0333 003 7257.

 Please note: if you are making payments for more than one loan account, please make individual payments per account.